Foster Parent’s Frequently Asked Questions

 - Make a difference in families and communities

 - Share in the growth of a child

 - Help a child build a foundation on which to be successful in the community

-Q. What if I cannot be a foster or adoptive parent right now?
+Q. What if I cannot be a foster parent right now?
 You can:

 - Donate school supplies